AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 >[!IMPORTANT]
 >
->At a certain step during the process linked above, your browser will automatically download a private key and an associated public certificate.
+>At a certain step during the process linked above, your browser automatically downloads a private key and an associated public certificate.
 Note where this private key is stored on your machine, since it is required in a later step in this tutorial.

 ### Gather credentials